OUR HISTORY

 In 1946, Cossío’s art school at Bellas Artes became an independent part of the Guanajuato State Department of Education when the Instituto Nacional de Bellas Artes was created.

-After being away for a few years, Cossío del Pomar returned to San Miguel to find his school of fine arts was practically in ruins, thanks to how thoroughly the lawyer he had left in charge mismanaged the school.
-Determined that San Miguel would have a first-rate art school, he embarked on an ambitious project.
-With a new team of associates that included his former public relations expert expert Stirling Dickinson, an American expat artist who was deeply involved in the arts, plus former Guanajuato governor Enrique Fernández Martínez and Nell Harris, Fernandez’ American wife, in 1950 Cossío founded another art school, the Instituto Allende.
+After being away for a few years, CossÃo del Pomar returned to San Miguel to find his fine arts school practically in ruins, thanks to how much the school was mismanaged by the lawyer he had left in charge.
+Determined that San Miguel would have a first-class art school, he embarked on an ambitious project.
+With a new team of associates that included his former public relations expert Stirling Dickinson, an American expatriate artist who was deeply involved in the arts, plus former Guanajuato governor Enrique Fernández MartÃnez and Nell Harris, Fernández's American wife, in 1950 CossÃo founded another art school, the Allende Institute.

-Instituto director Rodolfo Fernández recalls those days.
-“Cossío had great ideas, Dickinson was a fantastic promoter, and my father had the necessary political contacts, but the true success of the school is the result of my mother’s talent and extraordinary administrative vision.”
+The president of the Institute, Rodolfo Fernández, remembers those days: “CossÃo had great ideas, Dickinson was a fantastic promoter and my father had the necessary political contacts, but the true success of the school is the result of the talent and extraordinary administrative vision of my mother".

 Sr. Fernández says, “I am convinced that the only way of achieving social and economic growth is through quality education,” and his words encapsulate our mission.
 For many, San Miguel is a deservedly famous tourist town, but what makes it so is primarily the creative and intellectual atmosphere of its art schools and cultural events.
 After all, it was art that recognized and immortalized the beauty so many people admire today.